asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 * 2 Spell - Bloodhail
 * 2 Spell - Raining blood
 * 2 Spell - Flesh without blood
+* 2 Spell - Bloodcount
 * 2 Knife fighting

 **Special**

 You must consume half your weight in blood every 24 hours or die.

+**Spell**: Bloodcount (1)

+Caster discerns the exact volume of blood in target creature, blood type, and count of red and white blood cells.

 [back to index](#index)
 <p></p>